-Update in light of COVID-19.
+In light of COVID-19.
 There is no presumption that the fellowship must involve travel.
-Those whose summer research plans are contingent on the ability to travel should also describe the work they would do if such travel is not possible in Summer 2021.
+Those whose summer research plans are contingent on the ability to travel should also describe the work they would do if such travel is not possible in Summer 2022.

 Eligibility.
-Successful applicants for the fellowship must be admitted to candidacy for the degree of Doctor of Philosophy (i.e., be ABD having passed the prospectus review) before May 15, 2021, in a humanities or humanities-adjacent doctoral program at the University of Pittsburgh.
-Additionally, they must be in residence in Pittsburgh during the academic year following their summer fellowship, and they commit to participating in the intellectual life of the Center.
+Successful applicants for the fellowship must be admitted to candidacy for the degree of Doctor of Philosophy (i.e., be ABD having passed the prospectus review) before May 15, 2022, in a humanities or humanities-adjacent doctoral program at the University of Pittsburgh.
+Additionally, they commit to participating in the intellectual life of the Center.

-- A description of the research project to be completed over Summer 2021.
+- A description of the research project to be completed over Summer 2022.
 Examples of the research project to be described can include, but are not limited to, drafting one or more dissertation chapters.
-The description should articulate the sources and methods to be used, sketch a timetable for the completion of the project, and formulate a budget, which may include stipendiary support for living expenses (no more than 600 words);
+The description should articulate the sources and methods to be used and sketch a timetable for the completion of the project (no more than two pages);

-- An account of how the research project contributes to the student’s dissertation laying out for the general reader both the dissertation’s research problem and its potential impact on relevant scholarly literatures (no more than 300 words);
+- An account of how the research project contributes to the student’s dissertation laying out for the general reader both the dissertation’s research problem and its potential impact on relevant scholarly literatures (no more than one page);

 Selection Criteria.
 Applications will be assessed by the Steering Committee of the Humanities Center.
 In that review of applications, the following criteria will be used to rank proposals, while also being mindful of the goal of creating a diverse and representative class of fellows:

-- The clarity with which the application lays out a research project with appropriate methods, sources, timeline, and budget;
+- The clarity with which the application lays out a research project with appropriate methods, sources, and timeline;

 - The potential impact of the dissertation overall as well as the potential impact of the research project on the dissertation;